 We often say that learning a foreign language is easier as a child.
 However, there are plenty of benefits to learning a new language as an adult.
 For starters, adult brains are actually better suited for language learning than children’s brains.
 While children are able to absorb languages more quickly due to their increased flexibility, adults have better critical thinking skills that can help them understand the nuances of grammar and syntax more easily.
 This often means that adult learners have an easier time speaking conversationally in their target language than children do.

 Additionally, being bilingual or multilingual can open up many opportunities professionally (such as working abroad) and personally (such as travelling).
-It means that adults might be more motivated to learn this new language!
+You might even find a new job related to your new language skills!
+It means that adults might be more motivated to learn this new language.

 How Can Adults Learn a New Language?